Juilliard415 with Rachel Podger

 Juilliard415 has performed major oratorios and baroque operas every year since its founding, including a rare fully staged production of Rameau’s Hippolyte et Aricie during the 2017-18 season.
 During the 2018-19 season, the ensemble presented Purcell’s Dido and Aeneas at Opera Holland Park in London and the Royal Opera House of Versailles.
 The ensemble has also had the distinction of premiering new works for period instruments, most recently in The Seven Last Words Project, a Holy Week concert at the Cathedral of St. John the Divine for which the ensemble commissioned works from seven leading composers, including Nico Muhly, Caroline Shaw, and Tania León.

 The ensemble looks forward to resuming its full slate of activity in 2021-22, including a collaboration with Philharmonia Baroque in California and concerts in New York, Boston, and the Netherlands with the Royal Conservatoire of The Hague.
 They also plan performances throughout Germany with the Yale Institute of Sacred Music.
-The season sees the return of Pablo Heras-Casado, Masaaki Suzuki, and William Christie.
+The season sees the return of Pablo Heras-Casado, Masaaki Suzuki, William Christie, and the returning violinist from 2016, Rachel Podger.

 Rachel Podger has established herself as a leading interpreter of baroque and classical music.
 Called the “unsurpassed British glory of the baroque violin” (Times), she was the first woman to be awarded the prestigious Royal Academy of Music/Kohn Foundation Bach Prize in October 2015, the Gramophone Artist of the Year in 2018, and the Ambassador for REMA’s Early Music Day 2020.
 Rachel is the founder and Artistic Director of Brecon Baroque Festival and her own ensemble, Brecon Baroque.
 Rachel is Patron for The Continuo Foundation.